commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 9. Gap filling (reanalyse raw data)
 10. Feature csv export

 Based of the clean data it's possible to identify moleculs with database comparison.
-GNPS can produce this work that can be long [^8]
+GNPS can produce this work.
+It takes long time.

+[^8]

 ## Material & Methods